University of Pittsburgh School of Law: History

 The law department was founded in 1843 and is one of 17 schools constituting the University of Pittsburgh.
 The first four law degrees were conferred in 1847.
 Classes were held in a stone building at Third Street until the building was destroyed in the fire of 1845 and were then held in the university's building on Duquesne Way until that building was burned in 1849.
 Classes were continued after the second fire in the basement of the Third Presbyterian Church until the universities first law professor, Walter H. Lowrie, was elected to the Supreme Court of Pennsylvania in 1851 and forced him to abandon his teaching at the school.
 This, along with the fires that destroyed many of the university's facilities and resources, disrupted the development of the School of Law.

 Although various attempts were made to reestablish law instruction beginning in 1862, a permanent law school was not established until 1895.
 The university at that time was named the Western University of Pennsylvania, but despite this, the law school was originally named the Pittsburgh Law School, a name it held until 1918.
 The Pittsburgh Law School became a charter member of the Association of American Law Schools in 1900.

 The first classes in the permanently established school were conducted in the orphans' court rooms in the old Allegheny County courthouse.
 In 1897, the school moved into the old university building at Ross and Diamond streets that had been sold to the county in 1882.
 The school moved again in 1919-20 to the tenth floor of the Chamber of Commerce building.
 In 1936 the School of Law moved in its entirety to the 14-16 floors of the Cathedral of Learning on the main campus of the university located in the Oakland neighborhood of Pittsburgh.

+Robert Lee Vann became the first African American to graduate from Pitt Law in 1909.
+The first African-American woman didn't graduate until Martha Richards Conley did it in 1971.
+Robert Beckley Harper was the first African American faculty member in 1976 when he became an Assistant Professor of Law.
+In 1982, Harper also became the first African American to earn tenure at Pitt Law.

 During the 1950s and 1960s, the School of Law's Health Law Center was an early pioneer in the field now known as computer-assisted legal research (CALR).
 Attorney and researcher John Horty was astounded by the extent to which the laws governing hospital administration varied from one state to the next across the United States, and began building a computer database to help him keep track of it all.
 News of Horty's pioneering work at Pitt inspired the Ohio State Bar Association (just across the state line in nearby Ohio) to create its own separate CALR system, the ancestor of the database system known today as LexisNexis.
 The School of Law moved into their own dedicated facility, the Barco Law Building, upon its opening on the university's main campus in 1976.